-The current information is a bit thin on the ground in terms of specification, but we’re prepared to add what we do know to a bit of educated speculation.
-The panel is a 35” 3440 x 1440 (21:9 ‘UltraWide’) model from AU Optronics with a native 200Hz refresh rate and support for Nvidia G-SYNC HDR (30 – 200Hz variable) to keep tearing and stuttering in check.
+The panel used is a 35” 3440 x 1440 (21:9 ‘UltraWide’) VA (Vertical Alignment) model from AU Optronics.
+A light matte (and relatively smooth-textured) matte anti-glare screen surface is used.
+The panel itself is curved, with a 1800R curvature – fairly steep but as per our reviews of models with such a curvature something we feel is quite natural to use.
+This model supports a 200Hz refresh rate, alongside support for Nvidia G-SYNC HDR (30 – 200Hz variable) to keep tearing and stuttering in check.
 The other aspect of this is the HDR (High Dynamic Range) capability, with support for HDR10.
 This model features an FALD (Full Array Local Dimming) solution with 512 zones on the backlight, allowing some sections of the screen to be very bright and some to be very dim.
 This compares favourably in terms of contrast performance to most LCD monitors, which simply have a single backlight controlled as one unit.